According to the stats, 85% of the US population consumes at least one caffeinated beverage daily.

 Are you in doubt which is a safer and more effective option of taking your daily fix to get through a hectic day?

 Dive in to explore how these caffeine sources differ and compare their positive and negative sides.

 What’s the Difference Between Caffeine Pills and Coffee?

-Depending on the brand, caffeine pills contain 100 to 200 milligrams of caffeine per tablet, whereas an average 8-ounce cup contains 80 to 100 milligrams.
+Caffeine tablets give you a faster hit than drinking coffee because they contain 100 to 200 milligrams of caffeine per tablet, whereas an average 8-ounce cup contains 80 to 100 milligrams.